 The proposed differential rates for the 2015-16 year have been advertised for public comment for 21 days.
-At the time of preparation of this report no submissions had been received.
+As reported in the previous report in this agenda (CJ084-05/15 refers), no submissions were received.

 The City of Joondalup's 2015-16 Budget has continued to be strongly influenced by economic uncertainty and low growth prospects.
 The City has worked hard to maximise grant opportunities in an environment where the pool of available grants is shrinking and the indexation of Federal Assistance Grants remain frozen.
 At the same time the City's return on investments is projected to decline more than 13% on the back of record low interest rates.